 Hero drapes the Xtreme 200R with a fairing and adds more features to woo youngsters.
-But does the Xtreme 200S offer a different ride experience?
+But does all this make the Xtreme 200S any different to ride?

-After launching the XPulse twins, it seems Hero doesn’t want to close the throttle on its 200cc offerings.
-Which is why they’ve added one more motorcycle to the range – the Xtreme 200S.
-Now, don’t go teary-eyed yet, for this is not a replacement of the Karizma.
-Instead, it’s a fully-faired version of the Xtreme 200R.
-That means the same underpinnings but in a fancier and sportier looking body.
-But does a fairing make any difference in the way it rides as compared to its naked sibling?
-Well, to find out, Hero took us to the exact same proving ground where we first tested the Xtreme 200R – the Buddh International Circuit.
+After launching the XPulse twins, it seems that Hero doesn’t want to close the throttle on its 200cc offerings – given that they’ve added one more motorcycle to the range, the Xtreme 200S.
+Now, don’t go teary-eyed yet, for it’s not a replacement for the Karizma.
+What it really is is a full-faired version of the Xtreme 200R.
+Which essentially means that it has the same underpinnings, but in a fancier and sportier looking body.
+But does the fairing make it any different from its naked sibling in the way it rides?
+It’s a question worth asking, and that’s why, to find the answer, Hero took us to the exact same proving ground where we first tested the Xtreme 200R – the Buddh International Circuit.

-Despite wearing ‘sportbike’ overalls, the Xtreme 200S doesn’t get clip-ons – instead, you get a flat handlebar.
-And that means the mirrors are mounted on the bars instead of the fairing – the only eyesore on this otherwise decent looking motorcycle.
-The fit and finish are decent, but the plastics around the instrument console have a tacky and flimsy feel.
+Despite wearing ‘sportbike’ overalls, the Xtreme 200S doesn’t get clip-ons, instead, it gets a flat handlebar.
+And this means that the mirrors are mounted on the bars instead of the fairing – the only eyesore on this otherwise decent looking motorcycle.

-Overall, the design isn’t groundbreaking or extraordinary, but for its target audience – youngsters and college students – the Xtreme 200S will work just fine.
+The design isn’t groundbreaking or extraordinary, but it works just fine, especially considering its target audience – youngsters and college students.

 Cut from the same cloth

 Handling?
-More or less unchanged.
-Despite a heavier front-end, the 200S is agile and, like the 200R, the front-end feels very lively.
+It remains more or less unchanged.
+Despite a heavier front-end, the 200S has a quick and agile steering.
+And, like the 200R, the front-end feels very lively.
 Around corners, it’s quite confident and stable, and there’s no guesswork involved – overall, it’s a very predictable handler.

 On the money

-The Xtreme 200S is priced at Rs 98,500 (ex-showroom, Delhi).
-That makes it more expensive than the Xtreme 200R by around Rs 8,000.
-If you do the math, that’s not much, because, for the extra money you pay, you get more features – LED headlamp and digital instrument cluster – and a better looking and more attractive motorcycle.
-Its pricing also makes it one of the most affordable fully-faired motorcycles on the market.
-And couple that with Hero’s strong customer base, the Xtreme 200S should do well on the sales front.
-In short, it’s a potent motorcycle for riding in style in the city and short rides over weekends.
+The Xtreme 200S is priced at `98,400 (ex-showroom, Delhi).
+That makes it more expensive than the Xtreme 200R by around `8,000.
+If you do the math, that’s not much because, for the extra money, you get more features – an LED headlamp and a digital instrument cluster – and a better looking and more attractive motorcycle.
+Its pricing also makes it one of the most affordable fully-faired motorcycles.
+Considering its advantages over the R and Hero’s strong customer base, the Xtreme 200S should do well in terms of sales.
+In short, it’s a potent motorcycle for city riding in style and short rides over weekends.

 - Hero Xtreme 200S